chumb3rs/chumbers.io/README.md

 ---

 Ths site is a fork of `danielcgilbert`'s [blog-template](https://github.com/danielcgilibert/blog-template).
-Please go and check it out.
+Please go and check it out!